semantic_view()

 Output

-Returns a result set with one column per requested dimension and metric, in the order: dimensions first (in the order requested), then metrics (in the order requested).
+Returns a result set with one column per requested dimension, metric, or fact, in the order: dimensions first (in the order requested), then metrics or facts (in the order requested).

 Column types are inferred at define time from the underlying table columns.
 If type inference is not available, columns default to VARCHAR.